 NEED TO KNOW

-- Campuses are located in Baltimore and Columbia, Maryland.
-Select programs require attendance about both campus locations.
+- The Homewood Campus is located in Baltimore, Maryland.
 (See Campus Locations & Programs for more information.)

 - The School of Education does not offer on-campus housing for students.
 Off-campus housing is available near our two campuses.
 See Life at Hopkins for more information.